DATA-BACKED GUIDE · UPDATED JULY 2026

 Does a dog hernia always need surgery?

 Not always.
 Some small hernias are monitored rather than fixed straight away.
 Others must be repaired, especially if there is any risk of an organ becoming trapped.
-Your vet will advise based on the type, size and location.
+Your vet will advise based on the type, size and location, and cost is rarely the deciding factor when there is a real risk to the dog.

 Is hernia repair covered by pet insurance?

 It depends on the cause.
 A hernia from an accident is often covered, while a congenital hernia a dog was born with may be excluded as pre-existing.
-Check your pet insurance wording before assuming the surgery is claimable.
+Check your pet insurance wording before assuming the surgery is claimable, and ask the practice for a diagnosis code you can put to your insurer in advance.

 What happens if a hernia is left untreated?

 A stable hernia may cause no immediate harm, but there is always a risk that tissue becomes trapped and loses its blood supply.
-That turns a manageable problem into a life-threatening emergency needing urgent, costly surgery.
+That turns a manageable problem into a life-threatening emergency needing urgent, costly surgery, usually at a much higher price than a planned repair would have cost.